 Proteins are made of amino acids – smaller substances that can be found in varying degrees in our diet.
-Some amino acids can even be made in the body from raw materials gathered from other foods – these are known as nonessential amino acids.
+Some of these aminos can even be made in the body from raw materials gathered from other foods – these are known as nonessential amino acids.

-Nine amino acids are classified as essential amino acids, meaning that our body cannot produce them on its own, and they must be obtained from the diet.
+Nine amino acids are classified as essential amino acids (EAAs), meaning that our body cannot produce them on its own, and they must be obtained from the diet.

-Proteins that contain all of the essential amino acids are considered “complete”.
+Proteins that contain all of these EAAs are considered “complete”.

 How to complete an incomplete protein

-Technically speaking, the protein in brown rice is incomplete.
-Brown rice does not contain the essential amino acid threonine, and it contains relatively low levels of lysine.
+Technically speaking, the brown rice protein is incomplete.
+Brown rice contains a lot of nutritional value on its own, but it does not contain the essential amino acid threonine, and it contains relatively low levels of lysine.
 Typically, plant foods are incomplete proteins, while those from animal sources are complete.

-Does this mean that brown rice protein is inferior to other types of protein powder, or any less useful?
+Does this mean that brown rice proteins are inferior to other types of protein powder, or any less useful?
 Of course not.
-The concentration of some amino acids (such as arginine and valine) is higher in brown rice protein is higher than those found in whey.
+The concentration of some aminos (such as arginine and valine) is higher in brown rice protein is higher than those found in whey protein.

 Brown rice protein is also rich in branched-chain amino acids (BCAAs), a unique group of amino acids that have been shown to exhibit special benefits when it comes to building and repairing muscle fibers.
-It should also be noted that the essential amino acids do not have to be consumed all at once to be beneficial.
+It should also be noted that the EAAs do not have to be consumed all at once to be beneficial.

-In order to provide you with extra threonine, you can eat foods like spinach, kale, and other leafy greens.
-These don’t need to be eaten in the same meal as brown rice protein – you can eat them at any point throughout your day to reap the benefits.
+In order to provide you with extra threonine, you can eat foods like spinach, kale, and other leafy greens, which are an excellent source.
+These don’t need to be eaten in the same meal as brown rice protein – you can eat them at any point throughout your day to reap the total protein benefits.